SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # 3. - Apothecary

 Increase one of your mental attributes by 1, to a maximum of 20.
-You gain proficiency with herbalism kit and Arcana, or expertise if already proficient.
+You gain proficiency with herbalism kit and medicine, or expertise if already proficient.

 # 4. - Arcane Defense